 Covid-19 and visa regulations

-In response to the Covid-19 situation, the UK Government has changed some of the rules for students who need to make a visa application and for Universities like Brunel who sponsor Tier 4 students.
+In response to the Covid-19 situation, the UK Government has changed some of the rules for students who need to make a visa application and for Universities like Brunel who sponsor Student visas.

 We have published information on our website to provide information to our current and prospective students about how these changes may affect them.